How could wearing a mask reduce COVID-19 transmission?

 Realisation that all citizens pose a risk for transmission - It is now understood that people who are not showing symptoms can still be carrying the virus and can transmit it.
 This poses a challenge for interrupting transmission as healthy individuals are less likely to take precautionary measures such as quarantining after potential contact with the virus or an infected person.
 Mask usage among the general population may therefore be considered beneficial for source control.
 The relative importance of transmission from asymptomatic or pre-symptomatic individuals, compared to transmission via symptomatic individuals, is unclear and still being investigated.

 Further evidence around airborne transmission - If further evidence is found to demonstrate that transmission can occur via small airborne droplets (aerosols), mask use will be an important method of reducing transmission in public settings.
+The WHO does not currently consider airborne transmission via aerosols to be a main route of transmission for SARS-CoV-2 among the general population but has recently acknowledged that it cannot be ruled out in crowded indoor settings with poor ventilation.
 For more information on the evidence for airborne transmission, read the ‘Mixed evidence of modes of transmission’ section here.

 Should hygiene promotion staff wear masks to protect themselves and others?